parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 If the suggested strategies are not working, then consult your GP or Parkinson’s specialist.
 You may wish to consider the following to help you to prepare for the appointment.

 ### Questions
-- Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-Record this in your *My Health* section to print for the appointment.
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>. section to bring to the appointment.

-- See extra information below about things they might ask about.
+**They may ask about:**
   - Full detail of your bowel pattern now and in the past
   - Whether you have passed any blood or noticed a colour change of the stool
   - Whether you have pain
   - Whether you have unintentionally lost weight